List of Boy Meets World characters: Mr. Feeny

-George Feeny (William Daniels) Throughout the series, Feeny tries his best to guide young Cory, Shawn, and their friends as they encounter problems in their lives on their road to adulthood.
+George Feeny (William Daniels) is Cory's teacher/principal, mentor, and neighbor.
+Throughout the series, Feeny tries his best to guide Cory, Shawn, and their friends as they encounter problems in their lives on their road to adulthood.
 He first appears on the show as their grade-school teacher.
-He eventually becomes their high school principal, and lastly college professor (teaching such diverse courses as archaeology, English literature, and quantum physics).
-Cory mentions more than once that Feeny is the only teacher he has ever had since kindergarten.
+He eventually becomes their high school principal, and lastly college professor.
 While teaching at John Adams, he encounters Griffin "Griff" Hawkins, portrayed by Adam Scott, who proves to be a bit of a weakness and often leaves Feeny flustered.
 Later on in the show, Mr. Feeny becomes the mentor and idol of Eric Matthews.
 Feeny is a Boston native and enjoys gardening.
-He delivers the final line of Boy Meets World dialogue in the series finale, directed to an empty classroom just vacated by his beloved students: "I love you all.
-Class dismissed."

 Mr. Feeny was once married to a woman named Lillian, who died before the series began.
-Although Feeny had dated another teacher named Elizabeth from Boston off-screen for 15 years, a conversation with Eric made him to realize that, despite that he and his romantic partner each believed that they are not married because of their careers; they simply do not love each other.
-He later marries Dean Lila Bolander (played by William Daniels' real-life wife Bonnie Bartlett; the duo similarly portrayed spouses on St. Elsewhere), whom he finds success after his relationship with Elizabeth and competition with Dean Bolander's ex-husband Dr. Curtis Kincaid (Francis X. McCarthy) for her affection.
+Although Feeny dated another teacher named Elizabeth from Boston off-screen for 15 years.
+He later marries Dean Lila Bolander (played by William Daniels' real-life wife Bonnie Bartlett), whom he finds success after his relationship with Elizabeth.

-He makes a brief cameo at the end of the Girl Meets World pilot episode as a figment of Cory's imagination, telling him, "Well done, Mr. Matthews", and Topanga likens Cory to him in a later episode.
-The character made two appearances in the second season, and appeared again in the third and final season, including the series finale.
+He makes a brief cameo at the end of the Girl Meets World pilot episode as a figment of Cory's imagination and appeared again in the third and final season, including the series finale.

 Amy Matthews

-Amy Matthews (Betsy Randle) is the wife of Alan Matthews and the mother of Eric, Cory, Morgan, and Joshua Matthews.
+Amy Matthews (Betsy Randle) is married to Alan Matthews and is the mother of Eric, Cory, Morgan, and Joshua Matthews.
 During the earlier years of the show, Amy was a real estate agent and eventually became an art gallery worker toward the end of the show.
 Amy often plays counterpoint to Alan in giving their children discipline and guidance.
 In dealing with Eric, she always discourages "babying" him, whereas several episodes involving Cory see a much more gentle and motherly Amy.